Residential Heavy Garbage Collection Schedule

 • Panes of glass from windows should be removed.
 Collectors are not responsible for cleaning up broken glass or loose debris.

 • Carpet should be rolled and tied with string or rope.
-Please make sure rolled carpet has no nails, staples or other sharp objects sticking out.
+Please make sure the rolled carpet has no nails, staples or other sharp objects sticking out.

 toliet bowl curbside 2019